dborgis/mdft-dev_general/README.md

 ## Input files

 You should still be in the build dir, that is `mdft-dev/build`.
 There you need lots of input files that should be transparent to you as a user.
 Two files should nevertheless be created by you: `dft.in` and `solute.in`.

-The minimal `dft.in` can be found in `data/reference/dft.in`.

-The minimal `solute.in` can be found in `data/reference/solute.in`.
+Minimal examples are found in  `data/examples/`.

 ## Use mdft